The Dyke of Sean – a third monumental wall crossing the Ness

 As noted above, to Marwick, it was the water that was the significant element:

-His tendency to insert nonsensical etymologies into his work led to much of his writing dismissed by later scholars.
+His tendency to insert nonsensical etymologies into his writing led to much of it being dismissed by later scholars.
 In this case, he claimed the earthwork’s name derived from an Orcadian dialect word seene.

 The idea that it was the burn that demarcated two distinct areas survived into the 19th century, but by then, as Marwick explains, it was more than just a geographical divider:

-That said, the role of water on the Ness may not be restricted to superstition in historic times – something we will consider in a future post…
+That said, the role of water on the Ness may not have been something restricted to superstition solely in historic times – something we will consider in a future post…